Screenwriter Salary: How Much Do Screenwriters Actually Make?

 - 30 Minute – Non-Network Teleplay — From $9,690 to $10,180

-Although the numbers for television screenplays might be less than feature films, in reality a television writer’s salary stacks up.
+Although the numbers for television screenplays might be less than feature films, in reality, a television writer’s salary stacks up.
 TV screenwriters have the consistency of several episodes and the assignments stack up quickly the longer the show runs for.
+Other factors like recurring characters in the series, if narration is in play, and spin-off and sequel bonuses also affect salary.

 How do screenwriters get paid?

-There are three ways screenwriters can get paid: assignments, specs, and with residuals.
+There are three ways screenwriters can get paid: assignments, specs, and residuals.

 Assignments are concepts that studio executives and production companies want to begin development on.
 Producers usually pursue a story idea and run it by studios to try and get it made.
 When this happens, writers come in to pitch their version of that idea, basically a job interview in screenwriter terms.

 Specs are scripts from a screenwriter’s own initiation.
 They don’t get paid to write it, they write it because they feel strongly about an idea and will hopefully be able to sell the script.
-Even if the script isn’t sold, specs are a good way to gain more experience and to show possible employers what you can do.
+Even if a screenwriter cannot sell the script, specs are a good way to gain more experience and to show possible employers what you can do.
 Screenwriters can try and sell specs to existing television shows or to try and get hired by proving they understand the ins and outs of that show enough to write for the show.

-Don’t spend your money all in one place, a screenwriter “salary” is not guaranteed.
+Don’t spend your money all in one place, a screenwriter’s “salary” is not a guarantee.
 Even if you sell one script, be smart about how you save until the next sale.
-Often young screenwriters are eager to quit their day job, but selling one script doesn’t guarantee the beginning of your career.
-Screenplays are bought all the time but might never be made.
+Oftentimes, young screenwriters are eager to quit their day job, but selling one script doesn’t guarantee the beginning of your career.
+Screenplays are bought all the time but the movie or series may never come to fruition.
 However, don’t let this discourage you.

 As long as you are pursuing screenwriting because you genuinely love it, then by all means keep hustling.
-Talent and dedication is sure to shine through.
-Something that is also recommended is finding a team of aspiring filmmakers who are willing to shoot your writing.
+Talent and dedication are sure to shine through.
+Another piece of advice is to find a team of aspiring filmmakers who are willing to shoot your writing.
 It’s great when you can have a lot of scripts on deck but even better when you have films you’ve written ready to show.